 While we accept all styles — including experimental, hybrid, and conventional forms — we aren’t interested in submissions of light verse, genre fiction, and any piece that references gratuitous violence or exploitative sexual imagery.
 We’re committed to publishing a diverse range of poets and writers.
 In our debut issue (2017), 73% of our authors were women and 24% were writers of color.
 We also published pieces from writers in their 20s to writers in their 70s — and every decade in between.
 We welcome work from traditionally under-represented groups, including women writers, indigenous writers, writers of color, writers who identify as LGBTQ, and writers with disabilities.

 Sky Island Journal is an independent, international, free-access literary journal; we are dedicated to discovering and publishing the finest original poetry, flash fiction, and creative nonfiction.
 We publish accomplished, well-established authors—side by side—with fresh, emerging voices.
 We provide our readers with a powerful, focused, advertising-free literary experience that transports them: one that challenges them intellectually and moves them emotionally.

 We want to be the first publication to give your writing a clean, powerful, international platform with a diverse readership.
 What are we looking for?
 We don’t want to limit our readers; therefore, we don’t want to limit you.
 We know quality work when we experience it.
 We don’t mean to be coy, but you need to know that we’re not interested in making your art conform to some preconceived aesthetic.
 We’re neither presumptuous enough, nor pretentious enough, to proclaim what "won’t fit" before we even try it on.
 Send us your best.
-We are an international journal, and the world has much to offer our readers.
+We have over 40,000 readers in 137 countries, and they are hungry for the best new writing.